 Dublin-born rap artist Rejjie Snow releases a new music video for his latest single “Keep Your Head Up” featuring the eccentrically beautiful model/photographer Braina Laviena.

-The video follows Rejjie and Braina as they run around downtown Los Angeles in search for the perfect shot.
+The video follows Rejjie and Braina as they run around downtown Los Angeles in search of the perfect shot.
 The laid back yet playful atmosphere of the video only compliments an already super-chill jazzy track that’s blanketed by Rejjie’s already well known smooth flow.

-As you may already know, for the past few years a collective group of young rappers from New York are recycling old hip hop formulas.
+As you may already know, for the past few years a collective group of young rappers from New York is recycling old hip hop formulas.
 They go by the name of Pro Era.
 And no one seems to be complaining.
 With them, the 90s seem to be back in full effect – at least it appears to be – with minimal loop sampled beats (a la DJ Premier) with lyrics that are an earful of technical word rhyming schemes.
 It’s the same backpack rap from back in the days.

-Sure these young rap artist don’t yet have the same “realness” or impact of someone like Nas or Kendrick Lamar, but they do seem to be acquiring a space for themselves that feels natural and more importantly – just sounds dope.
+Sure these young rap artists don’t yet have the same “realness” or impact of someone like Nas or Kendrick Lamar, but they do seem to be acquiring a space for themselves that feels natural and more importantly – just sounds dope.